roles-ansible/ansible_role_sshd/README.md

 ```bash
 ssh-keygen -t ed25519
 ```
-*The defualt values of this role will only allow ed25519 keys.
+*The default values of this role will only allow ed25519 keys.
 But you can change that obviously if you like.*

  combinations
 ---------------